-While the application before the LCP is pending, the LCP (or a single Justice thereof on the LCP’s behalf) may issue a stay of all proceedings in any or all of the actions for which coordination is sought.5 Absent such a stay by the LCP, proceedings before the Panel does not affect the proceedings in the actions which are subject to the application.
+While the application before the LCP is pending, the LCP (or a single Justice thereof on the LCP’s behalf) may issue a stay of all proceedings in any or all of the actions for which coordination is sought. (( Procedures of the Litigation Coordination Panel, at §D.)) Absent such a stay by the LCP, proceedings before the Panel does not affect the proceedings in the actions which are subject to the application.

 Within 30 days from submission of reply or from oral argument, the LCP will issue a written decision granting or denying the application.
 In the event that the application is granted, an order of coordination is likewise issued, which identifies all matters which shall be coordinated, the number of coordinating justices and the county or counties wherein coordination proceedings shall take place.
 Thereafter, the LCP will provide a mechanism for the transfer of all to-be-coordinated matters.
 Since this is simply an administrative procedural issue, no appeal lies from the LCP ruling on the application.